catalyst/developing-with-cwp/docs/05_CreatingATemplate.md

 Slightly confusingly there are 2 files called Page.ss in play in a SilverStripe site.
 The first, located in themes/starter/Page.ss, defines the structure for all pages in the site, it contains the opening HTML tag, the head section, includes the Header and Navigation, then includes - and remember this - the $Layout, and finally the footer, Google Analytics code, and closing HTML tags are output.

 The second Page.ss file is in templates/Layout/Page.ss and is the layout for the generic Page type.
 The HTML defined in this file is included in the first Page.ss where the $Layout variable is located when the site is rendered.
+If you think of it as a sandwitch, the top-level Page.ss is the bread and the Layout/Page.ss is the filling.
+Layout represents the content of our Page or one of the Page subclasses.

 Similarly for the Landing Page the LandingPage.ss template will be rendered where the $Layout variable appears in the Page.ss